Monash-FIT3170/Behind-The-Veil/README.md

 This section outlines how to manually deploy the app using Docker and Google Cloud Platform (GCP).
 The steps outlined are more specific to our app and workflow, but for general advice and more specific details on how to deploy using GCP, refer to https://cloud.google.com/run/docs/deploying

-GCP requires containers to follow this contract https://cloud.google.com/run/docs/container-contract (“Executables in the container image must be compiled for Linux 64-bit.
+If you modify the Dockerfile, keep in mind that GCP requires containers to follow this contract https://cloud.google.com/run/docs/container-contract (“Executables in the container image must be compiled for Linux 64-bit.
 Cloud Run specifically supports the Linux x86_64 ABI format.”)

 Note that these steps could probably be optimised, i.e. pushing Docker image straight to Artifact Registry instead of Dockerhub first.

-Prerequisites:
+### Prerequisites:

-Docker:
+#### Docker:
 1. Install Docker and create a Docker account, then have the Docker engine running when attempting to build the Docker image
 2. Create a Dockerhub repo

-GCP:
+#### GCP:
 1. Create Google Cloud project and enable billing
 2. Set up Artifact Registry
     - Enable Artifact Registry API